Skills azure-mgmt-botservice-py

 📦

-Manage Azure Bot Service with Python SDK
+Manage Azure Bot Service with Python

 Supports: Claude Codex Code(CC)